 The right investor will find that forex trading offers a wide range of advantages, including:

 - Large market size.
 Forex is the world’s largest financial market, with trades going on at all hours.
-This breadth of market is one of the key reasons that give forex trading plenty of opportunities for profit.
+This breadth of the market is one of the key reasons that give forex trading opportunities for profit.

 - Low learning curve.
-Compared to other financial instruments, forex has relatively low barriers to entry and learning curve, making it an ideal starting point for beginners.
+Compared to other financial instruments, forex has relatively low barriers to entry, including not having a steep learning curve.
+This makes it an ideal starting point for beginners.
 It does not require a large initial investment and much trading skill.

 - Low transactional costs.
 Transaction costs in the forex market are typically included in the price, in the form of the spread.
 Some brokers may also charge a commission on top of the spread, which may either be a flat fee or based on a percentage of the transaction amount.